aldebaran/qibuild/doc/design/index.rst

 * A CMake toolchain file when using toolchains. (more on this later)

-For a more details description of the qibuild features and how the are implemented, please read the :ref:`qibuild-python-design` section.
+For a more detailed description of the qibuild features and how the are implemented, please read the :ref:`qibuild-python-design` section.